vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-06-multi-threading.md

 ## 4.6.1.
 Threads in Vala

-A program written in Vala may have more than one thread of execution, allowing it it do more than one thing at a time.
+A program written in Vala may have more than one thread of execution, allowing it to do more than one thing at a time.
 Exactly how this is managed is outside of Vala's scope - threads may be sharing a single processor core or not, depending on the environment.